yelm-212/RISC-V-simulator/README.md

 ## usage

-First, convert your assembly instruction into binary (your binary file)
+First, convert your assembly instruction into binary. (your binary file)

+Then, execute this python program with converted binary file.
 ```shell
 python3 ./riscv_sim.py ./your_binary_file
 ```